Ph.D. in Rehabilitation and Communication Science

 The Doctor of Philosophy (Ph.D.) in Rehabilitation and Communication Sciences program provides students with a wealth of interprofessional, academic, and scholarly training opportunities to develop their area of expertise and become independent scholars, educators, administrators, or leaders within their disciplines.
 The program is offered through either traditional (on-campus; Pocatello, ID or Meridian, ID) or non-traditional (online) models with full-time or part-time options, however certain limitations may apply.

-College of Rehabilitation and Communication Sciences (CRCS) Ph.D. program graduates will have successfully:
+School of Rehabilitation and Communication Sciences (SRCS) Ph.D. program graduates will have successfully:

 - Participated in several professional multidisciplinary experiences such as interdisciplinary and interprofessional: didactic coursework, colloquium seminars, mentoring, research, and clinical service provision.

-- Demonstrated proficiency in face-to-face and online teaching (remove content in parentheses) as well as the ability to use innovative pedagogical strategies to enhance student learning outcomes.
+- Demonstrated proficiency in face-to-face and online teaching as well as the ability to use innovative pedagogical strategies to enhance student learning outcomes.

 - Demonstrated the ability to plan, initiate, conduct, analyze, and disseminate quality research within their discipline.